pantrypoints/sp/content/en/research/countries/china/xi/chapter-04b.md

 Taking the people's yearning for a better life as the goal of struggle fundamentally answers the question of "for whom?"
 The question of why people are a fundamental question and a question of principle.
 If this problem is not solved well, one will not be qualified to be called a communist or a Marxist.
-The Communist Party of China comes from the people, takes root in the people, and serves the people; the Party has no special interests that are divorced from the masses, Party members do not have a special position above the masses, and no Party member is allowed to break away from the masses and be above the masses.
+The CCP comes from the people, takes root in the people, and serves the people; the Party has no special interests that are divorced from the masses, Party members do not have a special position above the masses, and no Party member is allowed to break away from the masses and be above the masses.
 The entire history of the Party's struggle is a history of serving